ograycode/ServiceZen/README.md

 ## About

-Servicezen allows you to easily manage and monitor the discovery of your services for your SOA Application.
-It is based upon standard HTTP protocols, and gives you a simple user interface to add, delete, and monitor groups of services.
+ServiceZen allows you to easily manage and monitor the discovery of the services that make up your SOA application.
+It is based upon standard HTTP protocols, and gives you a simple user interface and api to add, delete, and monitor groups of services.

+The aim of this project is to provide the simplest practical way to manage the services that are needed for an SOA application in any environment.

 ## Usage

-Once installed and configured, the only command you need to worry about is setting up some sort of scheduled task to execute the command ``python manage.py pingservices``, which will check the status of all services that have refresh enabled.
+Once installed and configured, the only command you need to worry about is setting up some sort of scheduled task to execute ``python manage.py pingservices``, which will check the status of all services that have refresh enabled.
 You can force a check of every service by using ``python manage.py pingservices forceping``.

 A service that is up should always return with an http status code of ``200 OK``.

+### Workflow

+To use this application, each of your services should register with your ServiceZen installation(s) and query the server for the services that are applicable to it.
+When a service fails to respond adequately, the next active service in the list should be used.
+The clients can force an update of a give service through the api, as well get an update set of services at any time.
+At this time, there are no client libraries for this project, but the api is simple enough that it shouldn't be a burden to write them in whatever language you need.
+Once written, feel free to send a pull request to add your client library to the list.

 ## API